rishabhsingh971/Website-Scanner/README.md

 ## Hardware Requirements
   *	Must be connected to internet.
   *	Must have enough space to store the data files and requested files.
 (Space required depends on the website which is to be scanned and options selected by user.)
+## How to run
+* Ensure all the mentioned requirements are fulfilled.
+* Execute run.bat file.